-Depending on the strength of your vaginal muscles and how long you’ve been aroused for, female ejaculation can be everything from a small dribble of fluid to explosive gushing.
-All are normal and all should be celebrated.
+Depending on the strength of your vaginal muscles and how long you’ve been aroused for, female ejaculation can be everything from a small dribble of fluid to explosive bed soaking gushing.

 What is Female Ejaculation Made of?

-After many scientific studies, it has been confirmed that female ejaculate is made up of 90% prostatic fluid, 10% glucose and a small amount of urea.
+After many scientific studies, it has been confirmed that female ejaculate is made up of 90% prostatic fluid, 10% glucose and only a very small amount of urea.
 This is similar to male ejaculate, which has 0.5% urea.

 Where Does Female Ejaculation Come From?

-The fluid is similar to what's secreted by the male prostate when stimulated, which is why some people call the Skene’s glands 'the female prostate'.
+So, where does it come from?
+The all-consuming pinnacle of the female orgasm.
+Well, according to doctors and medical science, the fluid produced as a result of vaginal ejaculation is secreted from the glands surrounding the G-spot, also known as the Skene’s glands.The fluid is similar to what's secreted by the male prostate when stimulated, which is why some people call the Skene’s glands, 'the female prostate'.
+Makes sense right?

 What Does Female Ejaculation Look Like?

 Ask the adult movie industry and they’ll tell you it looks like a woman writhing at the prime height of sexual extacy, and in some cases, they wouldn’t be far wrong.